veragrosskop/pipeline/README.md

 # Dummy pipeline

 This Github contains a dummy pipeline for a fictional Production Studio.
-The pipeline is mainly built for use inside houdini or via the command line.

-To create a project use the command:

-    python create_project.py --project_name project_beta --fps 24 --houdini_version 20.0 --renderers karma
+This project is a work in progress and is in active development

-To launch houdini with project config:
+To launch the project launcher run the launcher app via the terminal:

-    python launcher.py --starthoudini
+    python launcher.py

+## Active development:

+- project launcher UI
+- project and shot creation with schema validation
+- finalized implementation on software compatibiliity
+- launching files and software from the launcher
+- complete tests for all functionalities

+## Features to add:

+- Library of custom pipeline and software tools such as:
+  - HDA's
+  - custom nodes
+  - scripts
+  - templates
+- user management
+- Asset Library